1991 U.S. Gold

 Due for release in the summer of 1991 by U.S. Gold, the game completely disappeared from sight and was never heard of again.
 We hope to speak to at least Ray very soon to find out exactly what happened to the title.

 Thankfully a number of screenshots and assets were shown in magazines of the time, so we’ve extracted these to show here.
 More details, interviews and assets can be found over at the Amiga GTW site in their entry on the game.

-With thanks to Karl Kuras for suggesting the title.
+With thanks to Karl Kuras for suggesting the title and GGN for flagging up about the sneak preview in Gold of the Aztecs.